EshamAaqib/WSO2-LT-WPA-Enterprise-Authentication/README.md

 ![Screenshot from 2021-08-12 13-14-42](https://user-images.githubusercontent.com/75664650/129247916-d9b449a1-ae28-4055-a392-ccfcbfe49008.png)

 ### In this screenshot there are 3 results.
 The first one I have entered a wrong 2FA code which then the access has been rejected.
-The second one I have entered the coorect one and access has been granted.
+The second one I have entered the corect one and access has been granted.
 The third one access has been rejected as admin does not belong the the group radius.

 ![Screenshot from 2021-08-12 13-25-36](https://user-images.githubusercontent.com/75664650/129248002-a2590bf1-93ad-451b-aa39-631c8f0aa9e4.png)